Undergraduate Research and Creative Projects Award

 What are the benefits of doing Undergraduate Research and Creative Projects?

-• Research provides undergraduate students with the opportunity to move past learning from textbooks to go "backstage" to see where and how knowledge is produced.
+- Provides an opportunity to go "backstage" to see where and how knowledge is produced.

-• Learning more about your intended major/minor or exploring a field you never thought of before.
+- Learn more about your intended major/minor or explore a field you never thought of before.

-• Appling what you learn in the classroom to actual research...learn by doing.
+- Apply what you learn in the classroom to actual research through experiential "learning by doing."

 How do I find a Faculty Mentor?